How to Configure OSPFv3

 Modifying an OSPFv3 Router ID

-We can change the router IDs, such as, if we established a new router ID identification scheme.
-When OSPFv3 router establishes a router ID; that router ID cannot change until the router reloaded or the OSPF process has cleared.
+We can change the router IDs, such as if we establish a new router ID identification scheme.
+When an OSPFv3 router establishes a router ID, that router ID cannot change until the router reloads or the OSPF process has cleared.
 The best practice is to clear the OSPF process.
-Using the commands shown in figure 4 we can modify and change the IPv6 router ID.
+Using the commands shown in Figure 4, we can modify and change the IPv6 router ID.

 You can see in the Figure that the OSPF routing process has cleared using the “clear ipv6 ospf process”, the privileged EXEC mode command.
 Doing this forces OSPF on Router1 to renegotiate neighbor adjacencies using the new router ID.
 We can again verify the modification using “show ipv6 protocols” command that the router ID has changed.